swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 contexts at the Identity Provider side (Single Sign On).

-Each identity assertion MUST have a `<saml:Subject>` element that specifies the principal that is the subject of all of the statements in the assertion.
+Each identity assertion MUST have a `<saml:Subject>` element that specifies the principal that is the subject of all the statements in the assertion.

 The value of the `<saml:NameID>` element under the